puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 There was a heavy push from the business side to use Shopify, and we didn't have any argument against it on the technical side!
 After a bit of a technical spike, I recommended we implement a system similar to how [Bungie handled their store](https://eu.bungiestore.com/) for the video game Destiny 2.

-The Bungie store have this concept where they create physical gear specific to raids which are extremely difficult end-game content (e.g. stuff that you have to have completed the game already) which require you to have completed the raid in-game before you can buy them:
+The Bungie store hs this concept where they create physical gear specific to raids which are extremely difficult end-game content (e.g. stuff after you have "completed" the game,and then really decided to commit to stick around) which requires you to have completed the raid in-game _before_ you can buy them:

 ![Overview of the bungie store](bungie.png)